 Guardianship matters are often complex legal matters that become more complex when there are disagreements over who should serve as the guardian.
 A judge will determine what is in the best interest of the individual who may need a guardianship to protect and take care of them self.
 Having experienced attorneys who understand the Oklahoma guardianship laws is imperative when establishing the guardianship for a minor child or adult.

-At Ritchie, Rock, McBride & Atwood we lead you through the complex and emotional decision to establish guardianship over your loved one.
+At Ritchie, Rock, McBride & Atwood Law Firm we lead you through the complex and emotional decision to establish guardianship over your loved one.
 If you are considering seeking guardianship over and adult or child, please contact our firm to schedule a free consultation so we can answer any of the questions or concerns you have about this legal process.

 What is a Guardianship?